Last updated on January 9th, 2023 at 05:24 pm

 Important criteria by which you can distinguish freelancers or freelancers from employees are very complex and vary from dependence on instructions from the client to integration into the client’s organisation.

-So gather round and let’s talk about one of the most boring but very critical aspects of freelancing in Germany.
+So gather around and let’s talk about one of the most boring but very critical aspects of freelancing in Germany.

 1. What is scheinselbstständigkeit or Fake Self-Employment in Germany?

 Fictitious self-employment or Scheinselbstständigkeit is the term for an employment relationship in which a contractor contractually titled as self-employed is actually an employee.
 Scheinselbstständigkeit or fake self-employment in Germany is a serious social security fraud and is taken very seriously by the tax authorities.